• Proposed

 Habitat and Ecology

-Abrachium floriforme was only found growing on soil with litter cover, in shaded forest environments.
-Species from the northeast was found in the initial months of the year (January to June, with sporadic records in August and September in Rio Grande do Norte and Bahia State), while samples from the Southeast and South occur in August to January (with sporadic records between March to May in Rio de Janeiro State).
-Abrachium is currently a monospecific genus exclusive to Brazil, which uses insects as the main dispersal strategy for its spores.
+Abrachium floriforme was only found growing on soil (usually sandy soil) with litter cover, in shaded forest environments.
+Species from the northeast was found in the initial months of the year (January to June, with sporadic records in August and September in Rio Grande do Norte and Bahia States), while samples from the Southeast and South occur in August to January (with sporadic records between March to May in Rio de Janeiro State).
+Abrachium is a genus which uses insects as the main dispersal strategy for its spores.
 The spores are arranged in a disc-shaped mucilage in the upper portion of the flower-shaped sporome receptacle.
 Due to the strong odor, insects are attracted to the mucilage with spores, and this sticks to the animal’s body, allowing dispersions over relatively long distances, according to the flight area reached by the insect (usually from the Order Diptera).

 Subtropical/Tropical Dry ForestSubtropical/Tropical Moist Lowland Forest